skdev/kik-bot-fortniteace/README.md

 # kik-bot-fortniteace
 FortniteAce is a bot written for the Kik messenger application.
-It allows users to search Fortnite player stats and have it returned as an image.The bot also allows you to compare player stats.
+It allows users to search Fortnite player stats and have it returned as an image.
+The bot also allows you to compare player stats.

 ## Getting Started

 ### Prerequisites
 1. FortniteAce uses [Gradle](https://gradle.org) so this must be installed on your machine.
-2. A bot must be created through Kik's website to hook this project too [https://dev.kik.com](https://dev.kik.com)
+2. A bot must be created through Kik's website to hook this project [https://dev.kik.com](https://dev.kik.com)
 3. Java 8 or higher
 4. Port 80 open (this can be configured in config.json)